Policy and procedure

-Written complaints will be acknowledged within 2 days of receipt.
-A full reply will be sent as soon as the matter has been investigated.
-We will always endeavour to provide a full response within 21 days.
+-A full reply will be sent as soon as the matter has been investigated.
+We will always endeavour to provide a full response within 28 days.
 If that is not possible, an interim response will be given explaining why it is not possible to meet this deadline, when we expect our investigations to be completed and a response finalised.

 All complaints (written or verbal) are recorded and logged centrally.
 Where necessary, we will implement corrective action in response to individual complaints and improvement measures to prevent adverse trends and correct recurring problems.
 In this manner, we aim to constantly improve the service we provide.

 The Legal Ombudsman is the independent body established to deal with complaints in the legal sector.
 Before they will consider your complaint, they will generally require you to use the firm’s complaints procedure (outlined above) first and until it has been exhausted, or 8 weeks have passed since you made the complaint (and you have had no response from the firm).
 If the Legal Ombudsman is satisfied that our proposals for resolving your complaint are reasonable, they may decline to investigate the complaint further.

 If you want to contact the Legal Ombudsman, their contact details are as follows: